 If $|\lambda|$ is strictly less than $1$, the zeros do not enter the non-negative half of the complex $K$ plane.
 Therefore

-The problem is that the tachyon vacuum lies just outside this interval.
+Unfortunately the tachyon vacuum is excluded.
 The function $\frac{K\Omega}{1-\Omega}$ has an infinite number of poles on the imaginary axis, and is not bounded for $\mathrm{Re}(K)\geq 0$.
-It is not totally clear whether this should indicate that Schnabl's solution is singular.
-But it does imply that there will be some complications defining the solution as a superposition of wedge states.
+It is not clear whether this indicates that Schnabl's solution is singular.
+But the infinite $D_2$ norm does imply that there will be complications defining Schnabl's solution as a superposition of wedge states.

-One possible way to define the state $K/(1-\Omega)$ is through its Taylor series around the origin.
-In fact, this is the generating function for Bernouli numbers, so the solution can be written
+One possible workaround is to define $K/(1-\Omega)$ through its Taylor series around the origin.
+In fact, this is the generating function for Bernoulli numbers, so the solution can be written

 Each term in this expansion is an eigenstate of $\mathcal{L}_0$: